WFWF Staff & Corporate Management Mar 12, 2018 20:38:42 GMT -5

 Alecia Matthews is the sharp tongued, no-nonsense head of the WFWF commentary team.
 Cool headed and quick witted, Matthews has a stark, unprecedented eye for the WFWF's brand of in-ring action, having played firsthand witness to some of the company's most gruesome, calamitous, and all out chaotic moments since first taking her seat behind the desk.
 Ever the sportsman, she strives to call it as it lies, though her strong-headed nature ensures that she'll be the first to shed light on each and every instance that falls outside the bounds of fair play in - and out - of the ring.

-Pic: Ryan Gosling
+Pic: Joey Ryan

 Pic: Chanel Dudley